 - July–August 2020 – Cal OES approval / Draft LHMP Annex submitted to FEMA

 - August/September 2020 – CEQA review

 - Summer 2020 – Cal OES approval, CEQA, and City Council adoption

-The City conducted a community survey to gauge the public’s understanding of citywide hazards, identify ways the City might educate the public on hazards, and guide the development of hazard policies and programs.
-The survey was opened October 1, 2019, and closed November 4, 2019. during which 62 responses were received.
+The City is conducting a community survey to gauge the public’s understanding of citywide hazards, identify ways the City might educate the public on hazards, and guide the development of hazard policies and programs.
+The survey was opened October 1, 2019, and will close December 31, 2019.
 The results will be used to identify opportunities for community partners and the City of Hercules.

 The survey received 66 responses between October and mid-January.
 The respondents were concerned with many natural and non-natural hazards in Hercules.
 Earthquake, wildfire, and severe weather were among the top natural hazard concerns an non-natural hazards such as oil/gas spills, utility/power failure, active shooter, and hazardous material were among the top concerns for respondents.